sashidhar-joganna/playaround/ReadMe.txt

     API Swagger: https://petstore.swagger.io/#/
     UI Automation: http://www.uitestingplayground.com/
-This project contains 3 UI automated tests and 4 API tests The 3 UI tests are automated using webdriver io and Typescript The wdio.conf.ts contains all the configurations of the Webdriverio To run the tests use the command(do not copy hyhens) --  npm run wdio  --.
+This project contains 3 UI automated tests and 4 API tests The repository can be cloned followed by installing the dependencies node.js, npm,

+The 3 UI tests are automated using webdriver io and Typescript The wdio.conf.ts contains all the configurations of the Webdriverio To run the tests use the command(do not copy hyhens) --  npm run wdio  --.
 It runs all the spec.ts files found under the specs folder.